Agent-SAMA: State-Aware Mobile Assistant: Evaluation

 \subsection{Experiment Settings}

-\textbf{Baselines.} We compared \tool with the state-of-the-art mobile agent framework: Mobile Agent E~\cite{wang2025mobile}.
-We adopt its self-evolving variant (Mobile-Agent-E + Evo), which aligns with our goal of evaluating agents that can accumulate and reuse knowledge across tasks.
-We choose it as our baseline because it focuses on the more complex multi-app tasks and has shown superior results compared to other GUI agents, such as AppAgent~\cite{yang2023appagent}, Mobile Agent~\cite{wang2024mobile_agent}, and Mobile Agent V2 ~\cite{wang2024mobile_agent_v2}.

-\phead{\textbf{Backbone MLLMs.}} We use GPT-4o-2024-11-20~\cite{openai2024gpt4o}, Claude-3-5-sonnet-20241022~\cite{anthropic2024claude}, and Gemini-1.5-Pro (latest stable version as of May 2025)~\cite{gemini2024} as the backbone MLLMs in our experiments.
-All three are state-of-the-art MLLMs capable of processing both text and images, making them suitable for complex mobile interaction tasks.
-GPT-4o offers strong performance with particularly low latency and efficient image-text alignment.
-Claude-3.5-Sonnet demonstrates robust language reasoning and excels in handling lengthy and instruction-heavy prompts.
-Gemini-1.5-Pro provides competitive multimodal capabilities with balanced performance across vision and text understanding.
-We replicate Mobile-Agent-E to use the same MLLMs as \tool for a fair comparison.

-\phead{Screen Parser Implementation.} Our Screen Parser is implemented in alignment with Mobile-Agent-E~\cite{wang2025mobile}.
+\phead{\textbf{Backbone MLLMs.}} We use GPT-4o-2024-11-20~\cite{openai2024gpt4o} as the backbone MLLM in our experiments with a temperature of 0 to reduce variations.
+GPT-4o is a state-of-the-art MLLM capable of processing both text and images, making it suitable for complex mobile interaction tasks.
+GPT-4o offers strong performance with particularly low latency and efficient image-text alignment. \phead{Screen Parser Implementation.} Our Screen Parser is implemented in alignment with Mobile-Agent-E~\cite{wang2025mobile}.
 For OCR detection and recognition, we adopt DBNet~\cite{liao2020_DBNet} and ConvNextViT-document from ModelScope, respectively.
 Icon grounding is performed using GroundingDINO~\cite{liu2024groundingdinomarryingdino}, while Qwen-VL-Plus~\cite{bai2023_qwen} is used to generate textual captions for each detected icon crop.